LordDemonos/Quarm.Guide/README.md

 5. Login to EverQuest.
 In game, type `/loadskin BARD`.
 This will select the BARD UI and load it.
 The screen will look like your zoning for a moment, then load your new UI modifications.
 Typing `/loadskin BARD 1`, the 1 is optional-- it will keep your current window positions.

-*The default folder CAN NOT be altered in anyway.. any changes made to this folder are over written at Start-Up of the game.
+*The default folder CAN NOT be altered in any way.
+Any changes made to this folder are overwritten  at start up of the game.

 #### Where should my files be saved?